Skip to Main Content

 Academic Specialization (9-12 hours)

-Academic courses that emphasize specific concentrations such as exercise physiology, exercise psychology, motor control, nutrition, physical activity and chronic disease, or sport psychology.
+Academic courses that emphasize specific concentrations such as biomechanics, exercise physiology, exercise psychology, motor control, nutrition, physical activity and chronic disease, or sport psychology.

 Resource Area (3-6 hours)